 - Cost & time savings

 Cybercriminals and their malware are getting smarter and stronger with time.
-They require high-end security systems and protection against cybersecurity threats.
-That’s where security orchestration comes into the picture: because it integrates security systems and processes for detection.
+As a result, organizations require high-end security systems and protection against cybersecurity threats.
+That’s where security orchestration enters the picture: it integrates security systems and processes for detection.

 Is Security Automation Right for My Business?